gcoro/react-qrcode-logo/README.md

 | `logoOpacity` | `number` (css opacity 0 <= x <= 1)      | `1`                    | Logo opacity.
 This allows you to modify the transparency of your logo, so that it won't compromise the readability of the QR Code |
 | `qrStyle` | `squares` &#124; `dots` | `squares`  | Style of the QR Code modules |

+## Example
+You can find a very simple demo project [here](https://github.com/gcoro/QRCodeCustomizer).

 ## Credits
 This package was inspired by [cssivision/qrcode-react](https://github.com/cssivision/qrcode-react) and [zpao/qrcode.react](https://github.com/zpao/qrcode.react).
 Also looked up some parts from [kazuhikoarase/qrcode-generator](https://github.com/kazuhikoarase/qrcode-generator) (which this package depends on).